smeehan12/standalone-recast-tutorial/_episodes/06-yadage-intermezzo.md

 ~~~
 {: .output}

-Note that, as with the `packtivity-run` command, you'll need to remove the `workdir` directory produced by the `yadage_run` command before you can re-run the command.
+Note that, as with the `packtivity-run` command, you'll need to remove the `workdir` directory produced by the `yadage-run` command before you can re-run the command.

 > ## Debugging Hint
 > As with `packtivity-run`, the `yadage-run` command also produces log files for each step that can be super handy for debugging.
 These are located in the respective `_packtivity` directory for each step.
 For example, the log files for the second `shouting_stage` step are located in `workdir/shouting_stage/_packtivity/`.